-Female spies who risked their lives during World War II will be recognized with the 75th anniversary of the Office of Secret Services (OSS), the precursor to the CIA.
+Female spies who risked their lives during World War II will be recognized with the 75th anniversary of the Office of Strategic Services (OSS), the precursor to the CIA.
 The OSS Congressional Gold Medal Act will honor around 100 brave individuals who are still alive with an award ceremony.
 Their bravery and ingenuity is displayed in The Brass Compass, a book being released on May 22, 2017 to coincide with the anniversary.

 The Women of the OSS

 Sabotage.
 Seduction.
 Couture dresses with hidden pockets.
-All were techniques and tools used by female spies recruited by the Office of Secret Services (OSS) during World War II.
+All were techniques and tools used by female spies recruited by the Office of Strategic Services (OSS) during World War II.
 These women were critical to Allied success and audiences have been thrilled by their exploits in novels and on the screen, yet their very real accomplishments have been ignored for generations.